c1dn3y/HackTheBox-Markdown-Clipper/README.md

 ⚡ Works dynamically — picks up code blocks loaded after page render

-## Features that should work but don't

-When I get time I'll figure out why this doesn't work...

 📋 Hover button — a copy button appears on every code block when you hover over it

 ## Installation